pydio/pydio-doc-admin-guide/4_connecting_your_storage/2_datasources/3_google_cloud_storage.md

-Pydio cells enterprise is compatible with google cloud object storage, therefore you can have datasources that are connected to your google cloud storage buckets.
+Pydio cells-enterprise is compatible with google cloud object storage, therefore you can have datasources that are connected to your google cloud storage buckets.

 ### Google Cloud Storage datasource